jlewallen/burrow/README.md

 Hmmm.

+A few days later.

+I'm working towards something like the above.

 ## TODO

+1. Need a way to to manage modifications/changes as part of the Perform/Action chain.
+2. Need serialize/deserialize or dynamically cast or whatever to "pick" things we're interested in.
-1. Add entity templates, allow for custom ones.
+3. Add entity templates, allow for custom ones.
-2. Our tests should render replies.
+4. Our tests should render replies.
-3. Intermediate grammar.
+5. Intermediate grammar.

 ```
 "PUT #held IN #held"